This is an AI translated post.

 Select Language

-The Senkaku Islands (尖閣諸島) are uninhabited islands belonging to Okinawa Prefecture, and the Japanese government claims that they are indisputably Japanese territory both historically and under international law.
-However, since the 1970s, the Chinese government has begun to claim that the islands have been Chinese territory since ancient times, as the possibility of oil deposits around the Senkaku Islands has been pointed out.
+The Senkaku Islands (尖閣諸島) are uninhabited islands belonging to Okinawa Prefecture, and the Japanese government maintains that these islands are indisputably Japan's inherent territory, both historically and under international law.
+However, since the 1970s, when the possibility of oil deposits around the Senkaku Islands was suggested, the Chinese government began claiming that these islands had been Chinese territory since ancient times.

-However, China has yet to present any evidence that it has effectively controlled the Senkaku Islands.
-On the contrary, China's continued military demonstrations have prompted a strong response from the Japanese government.
-After Japan transferred ownership of the three islands (Uotsuri-shima, Kitakojima, and Minamikojima) in the Senkaku Islands from private to state ownership in September 2012, the Chinese Coast Guard has been entering the contiguous zone near the Senkaku Islands almost daily, except during inclement weather.
-It also intrudes into territorial waters several times a month.
+However, China has yet to provide any evidence that it has effectively governed the Senkaku Islands.
+Instead, China's continued show of military force has prompted a strong response from the Japanese government.
+In September 2012, when the Japanese government transferred ownership of three islands (Uotsuri Island, Kita Kojima, and Minami Kojima) from private to public hands, China's Coast Guard vessels have been entering the contiguous zone around the Senkaku Islands almost daily, excluding adverse weather conditions.
+Several times a month, they also encroach on Japan's territorial waters.

-The Japanese government maintains that the Senkaku Islands are indisputably Japanese territory, both historically and under international law, and are currently under the effective control of Japan.
-Therefore, Japan argues that there is no territorial issue surrounding the Senkaku Islands.
-The Japanese government is demanding that Chinese Coast Guard vessels leave the area, lodging strong protests with the Chinese government through diplomatic channels, demanding that they leave immediately and prevent recurrence.
-The policy is to firmly respond while calmly claiming what needs to be claimed.
+The Japanese government maintains its position that the Senkaku Islands are indisputably Japan's inherent territory, both historically and under international law, and that Japan currently exercises effective control over them.
+Therefore, Japan asserts that there is no territorial dispute regarding the Senkaku Islands.
+The Japanese government is demanding that Chinese Coast Guard vessels leave the area, lodging strong protests with the Chinese government through diplomatic channels and demanding an immediate withdrawal and prevention of recurrence.
+The government’s policy is to calmly and firmly respond while asserting its claims.